cert-manager/signer-venafi/docs/demos/kubeadm-bootstrap/README.md

 ```
 We will use this later to send certificates to TPP for signing.

+## Demo Script

+Most of the steps above have been wrapped in a script alongside this README file.
+See `kubeadm-bootstrap.sh`.

+You can run the script by running `make demo-kubeadm-bootstrap` from the root of this repository.

 ## Generating Certificate Signing Requests

 [Kubeadm] allows you to perform individual phases of its Kubernetes control-plane creation sequence.